A Brief Guide to Providing Insights as a Service

 Peter Prevos |

-1548 words | 8 minutes
+1988 words | 10 minutes

 Share this content

-Analysing data requires a high level of technical skill, which Drew Conway summarised in his often-now classic Venn diagram.
+Analysing data requires a high level of technical skill, which Drew Conway summarised in his often-cited Venn diagram.
 Following this model, data scientists, individually or as a team, require competencies in computer science, statistics, and knowledge of the domain they are analysing.
 There is, however, more to providing value from data than these three technical skills.
 This article introduces the concept of Insights as a Service (IaaS), a framework to assist data science teams with maximising the value they deliver to their internal or external customers.

 With the ongoing improvement of AI capabilities, the technical skills of data professionals are becoming increasingly automated.
 This development requires data engineers, analysts, and scientists to embrace the elusive softer skills and use insights from marketing and the humanities.
-The insights as a Service Framework enables data professionals to plan and execute their projects, creating greater for their clients.
+The insights as a Service Framework enables data professionals to plan and execute their projects, creating greater value for their clients.

 This model incorporates lessons I learned while managing a data team for over ten years, as well as my research into applying Service-Dominant Logic.